hojjunekim/hojjunekim.github.io/_pages/about.md

 To explore these challenging questions, -->
 I am currently a Guest Researcher at [**German Aerospace Center DLR**](https://www.dlr.de/en/rm), working on humanoid navigation under the supervision of [Prof. Jinoh Lee](https://rmc.dlr.de/rm/de/staff/jinoh.lee/).
 I am pursuing my undergraduate degree in Aerospace Engineering at [**Seoul National University**](https://www.snu.ac.kr), where I am advised by [Prof. Ayoung Kim](https://rpm.snu.ac.kr) with a focus on perception.

 My research centers on safe autonomy, bridging perception and control through optimization-based approaches.
-I emphasize robustness and reliability, with experimental validation.
+I focus on robustness and reliability, with experimental validation.
 Throughout my career, I have had the opportunities to work with variety of robotic platforms.

 I was a project intern at [**ETH Zürich**](https://ethz.ch/en.html), managing distributed graph optimization.
 I have also developed an autonomous car and quadcopter through student clubs and participated in the international competition.
 I co-organized a non-profit organization for AI education, [AI Tech Play](https://www.youtube.com/channel/UCfmSTxHQ6Y43XtHsQ7l_H3Q), and hosted an autonomous RC car competition for students nationwide.
 {: #publications}